 Department for Natural Resources Commissioner Alan Luttrell initiated the higher level training after seeing up close the response to last year’s wildfires in southeast Kentucky during which multiple agencies within the Energy and Environment Cabinet were deployed to assist KY Division of Forestry with logistics.

 Ten forestry personnel learned skills on Sept.
 26-28 at the Department of Mine Safety office in Hazard, KY such as airway management, caring for soft tissue injuries and shock, caring for muscle and bone injuries and recognizing symptoms of heart attacks and strokes.
 During the instruction, the class split into two teams to practice their first aid skills.

 FRANKFORT, Ky.
 (Oct.
 2, 2017) – The Kentucky Division of Forestry (KDF) is again preparing for an active wildfire season.
 Each year, there are nearly 1,500 wildfires in the state of Kentucky, based on a 10-year average.

 FRANKFORT, Ky.
 (August 29, 2017) – Two 20-person interagency fire crews made up of Kentucky Division of Forestry (KDF), Division of Mine Permits, and the U.S. Forest Service (USFS), personnel are leaving today for the hurricane stricken areas of Texas.

 FRANKFORT, Ky.
 (Aug.
-5, 2016) – Gov. Matt Bevin announced today that fiscal courts in 33 counties will receive refunds totaling $179,900 from mining permit and acreage fees.
+17, 2017) – Gov. Matt Bevin announced today fiscal courts in 29 counties will receive refunds totaling $149,425 from mining permit and acreage fees.
 The amounts of refunds are based on acreage fees paid by coal companies.

-The Department for Natural Resources collects mining permit and acreage fees and returns a portion of the fees to coal-producing counties for projects that the fiscal courts deem beneficial to their communities.
+The Kentucky Department for Natural Resources collects mine permit and acreage fees and returns a portion of those fees to coal-producing counties for projects to be determined by the local fiscal courts.